nakulsharma15/AlTur-UI/README.md

 ## Features

 ### Typography
- Tarang uses 2 fonts primarily
+ Altur-UI uses 2 fonts primarily
 -  `Montserrat` for all other heading tags, paragraphs and
 - `Poppins` for Card component.